treepoint/AveTemp/README.md

 - Low CPU usage.
 For Ryzen 4600H it's < 1% on the peak, most of the time — 0.01%
 - English and Russian localization

 Basically, it was developed for notebooks but may help with desktop CPUs too.
-Tested with:

-- Ryzen 4600H
-- Ryzen 4800H
-- Intel Pentium Gold 7505
-- 11th Gen Intel Core i7-1165G7

-And win10/11.

 If you have issues with AveTemp on your CPU/system please contact me: https://t.me/PaulKhoziashev, you can write me english or russian.
 Also, you can send me the issue here: https://github.com/treepoint/AveTemp/issues